pendexgabo/yet-another-geoip-project/README.md

 ## Demo

-You can see the application workingh here: http://geo-ip.herokuapp.com/
+You can see the application working here: http://geo-ip.herokuapp.com/

 ## License